What your view of sports and life would be if you had too many concussions

 EDITOR’S NOTE: Boyd Bergquist was the sports director at KETS-TV in East Tree Stump, Nebraska for almost 40 years.
 Known across the Husker state as the voice of the Boy’s High School Basketball Tournament, Bergquist was a four-time winner of the Marv J. Butz “Golden Cob” Award For Excellence In Nebraska Broadcast Journalism.
 That background, along with his quick if not cliché-riddled wit and love of single-malt scotch makes Bergquist a perfect fit to be our “Question” guy.

 Like the song says, Camptown Race Track might be five miles long, but that’s nothing compared to 162 games.
-As we find the calendar landing on Labor Day, every team in major league baseball has just under 30 games to play, which puts us firmly in the home stretch of this horse race.
+As we find the calendar landing on Labor Day, every team in major league baseball has somewhere around 30 games to play, which puts us firmly in the home stretch of this horse race.
 Like a horse race, I break the baseball season down into four parts; the last obviously being the race to the wire.

 But before we get to the race down the stretch, let’s recap where we’ve been.
 If you recall, I’m not about the usual “power ranking” stuff.
 Instead, I started this season by breaking down all 30 major league squads into six easy-to-understand groups based on what I thought these teams could realistically expect in 2019.
 Those original six categories were as follows.